 \section{Introduction}

 Intermediate-mass planets make up the majority of the detected exoplanet population.
-Their interior is assumed to be composed mostly of rocks and ices surrounded by a hydrogen-helium (H-He) envelope.
-Unlike super-Earth planets, their radii are inflated by the presence of the light elements \citep[e.g.][]{Rogers+2011,2018ApJ...866...49L}.
-The mass fraction of H-He strongly influences the radius regardless of the internal energy or the external stellar flux.
-Apart from the existence of a H-He atmosphere and a deep interior that is dominated by heavy elements, their detailed structure is highly uncertain.
-Constrained by only radius and mass, the composition profile is highly degenerate.
+Their interiors are assumed to be composed of mostly rocks and ices surrounded by a hydrogen-helium (H-He) envelope.
+Unlike super-Earth planets, their radii are inflated by the presence of light elements \citep[e.g.][]{Rogers+2011,2018ApJ...866...49L}.
+The mass fraction of H-He strongly influences the radius of these planets regardless of the internal energy or the external stellar flux.
+Apart from the existence of an H-He atmosphere and a deep interior that is dominated by heavy elements, their detailed structure is highly uncertain.
+Constrained by only radius and mass, the composition profile of the detected exoplanet population is highly degenerate.
 Even for Uranus and Neptune, where gravitational data provide additional constraints on the planetary density distribution, the structure and bulk composition is still uncertain \citep[e.g.][]{Nettelmann+2013, NeunschwanderHelled2022, Morf+2024}.